Frances Slocum State Forest: Flora and fauna

-Places to stay nearby

-Since Frances Slocum state forest is close to three large towns in Indiana there are plenty of hotels to stay at.
-Some of the closest are in Wabash.
-The Salamonie River State Forest is very close to Frances Slocum state Forest.
-The park has primitive campground with 21 family campsites and 15 horseman's campsites.
-They are available on a first-come, first-served basis.

 Weather

 In Miami County the average rain fall is 41 inches per year which is slightly above the average rainfall in the United States.
 The county receives 28 inches of snow on average, it has 179 sunny days per year.
 In the summer months average high temperature in July is 84 degrees while in the winter the average low in January is 17 degrees.
 The most fair weather conditions fall in June, September, and August.

 History

-The park was established in the mid 1930s.
+The park was established in the mid-1930s.
 The state forest is named after Frances Slocum.
 She was a Native American captive from the Delaware Tribe.
 She lived from 1773 to 1847.
-She lived with the Miami Indians in the land the covers Ohio and Indiana.
-Given the opportunity to return to her blood family she chose to live with her adopted Native American Family.
+She lived with the Miami Indians in Ohio and Indiana.
+Given the opportunity to return to her blood family, she chose to live with her adopted Native American Family.
 She was married to a man named Shepoconah who would become of the Chief of the Miami People but would give up his duties as Chief when he became deaf.
 He started a village called Deaf Man's Village in Peru, Indiana.